 What Are Wood Cabinets?

-Wood cabinets are made from solid natural wood lumber that can be crafted by hand or mass-produced by machine manufacturing.
-The remarkable strength of wood cabinets makes them a favored material when it comes to cabinets.
+Wooden cabinets are made from solid natural lumber that can be crafted by hand or mass-produced by machine manufacturing.
+The remarkable strength of wooden cabinets makes them a favored material.

 The average service life of wood cabinets can last 40 to 80 years.
-Common wood species preferred for wood cabinets are oak, maple, mahogany, hickory, ash, cedar, pine, cherry, birch, and alder.
+Common species preferred for cabinetry are oak, maple, mahogany, hickory, ash, cedar, pine, cherry, birch, and alder.

 Wood Cabinet Design

-There is a plethora of design options to choose from when it comes to wood cabinets, both bespoke and factory-assembled.
-Wood cabinet design depends on the main function of wood cabinets; for instance, cabinets made from hardwood are made to withstand heavy usage.
+There is a plethora of design options to choose from when it comes to wooden cabinetry, both bespoke and factory-assembled.
+The design depends on the main function of wood cabinets; for instance, cabinets made from hardwood are made to withstand heavy usage.

 Hardwood: Cabinets made from hardwood, such as oak, maple, and cherry, are known for their durability and natural beauty.
 Hardwood cabinets can be resurfaced, finished, and stained periodically to maintain or change their appearance.